 It looks like a toy and works like one.
 Okay, okay.
 It’s a toy!
 Its 28mm lens has only one aperture setting (f9) and speed of 1/100 seconds.
 You even can use it out of the plastic waterproof box if you are far from the ocean — or river, swimming pool, bathtub…etc.

-The picture above was shoot with a Lomography CN 800, a high speed ISO film, as recommended by the manual.
+The picture above was shot with a Lomography Color Negative 800, a high-speed ISO film, as recommended by the manual.
 To my surprise, however, it didn’t yield pictures as good as I expected.
 Not the film’s fault, but mine: In most of the shots I forgot my finger in front of the lens.
 What a dumb thing to do!
 Here are the other pictures that came out good:

 Another important thing to remember when shooting with Aquapix is that the sunnier is the day, the better your photos will come out.
 Golden hour (around 5 or 6 pm) is the later you can take a risk.
 This one is a picture I took around 6 pm.
 The sun wasn’t directly over the swimming pool, then the image went dark even with an ISO 800 film.

 The waterproof plastic case makes pictures look less sharp as if they were paintings.
 Here are some pictures I shoot far from the water and without the case.
 In some of them, I used 400 ISO film.

 While the sun is high, however, is another thing.
 You can use an ISO 100 film and you’ll get great photos.
 I took the pictures below with an expired Fujifilm.